Demi79/math-util/README.md

 ## You will find in this repo the following stuff
 * A Java Project (using Maven) to demostrate a Math library as in JDK
 * A Unit Test test script using JUnit Test framework and TDD, DDT technique
-* A CI script to demostrate the Continuous Integration using GitHub Actions
+* A CI script to demostrate the Continuous Integration using GitHub Actions with Maven
+* A demostration on how to produce confliction and how to merge the code within a teamwork
 * and more...
 ## Screenshots
 ![Source code and test script](https://github.com/Demi79/math-util/blob/main/screenshots/SourceCodeAndUnitTest.png)